TCSoftInc/playwright-integration/README.md

 ## Firing a test run

-Let's trigger our selenium test cases now (this will open chrome)
+Let's trigger our playwright test cases now (this will open chrome)

     npm run test